data-apis/dataframe-api/spec/02_use_cases.md

 pandas_df = xarray_data.to_pandas()
 ```

-To convert the pandas data frame to an xarray `Data Array`, both libraries have
+To convert the pandas dataframe to an xarray `Data Array`, both libraries have
 implementations.
 Both lines below are equivalent:

 ```python